martinber/noaa-apt/docs/usage.md

                         "auto", "yes", "no" (default).
 If using "auto", the program uses orbit calculations and reception time to determine if the pass was South to North.
+  -F,--false-color      Attempt to produce a colored image, from the grayscale
+                        channel and IR values.
+Experimental.
+Works best with "--contrast telemetry".
   -t,--start-time START_TIME
                         Provide recording start time, used for orbit calculations.
 Use RFC 3339 format which includes date,